normanwongcl/normanwongcl.com/data/blog/2021-my-first-year-in-my-first-full-time-job-a-personal-reflection.md

 lastmod: '2022-02-20'
 tags: ['career', 'personal-reflection', 'growth']
 draft: false
-summary: My learning and growth as a developer in the first year in first full time job.
+summary: My learning and growth as a developer in the first year of my first full time job.
 authors: ['default']
 ---